browserengineering/book/book/scheduling-and-threading.md

 also need a lock, but all of the calling functions already hold the lock.
 If they tried to call the version that locks then a [deadlock] would occur.]

-Setting the bit only for active tabs not only prevents others from setting a dirty bit they don't need (because there is nothing to display for a non-active tab), but also elegantly prevents any `requestAnimationFrame` callbacks from running.
+Setting the bit only for active tabs prevents others from setting a dirty bit they don't need (because there is nothing to display for a non-active tab), and elegantly prevents any `requestAnimationFrame` callbacks from running.
 Try making a second tab while the counter demo is running, then go back to the demo tab.
 Notice that it stopped counting up while the other tab was visible, and resumes when it is made visible again!